Chitrangada has nutrition in mind when cooking for her family. Making tasty nutritious food is a skill she has perfected over the years.

 Enjoy your homemade paneer!

-- Paneer, or fresh cottage cheese, is so versatile that you can turn it into exotic recipes, both sweet or salty.
+- Paneer, or fresh cottage cheese, is so versatile that you can turn it into exotic recipes, both sweet and salty.

 - Avoid overcooking the paneer.
 Otherwise, it may turn out rubbery and lose its natural juices.